HeIIow2/music-downloader/README.md

 ## Metadata

 First the metadata has to be downloaded.
-The best api to do so is undeniably [Musicbrainz](musicbrainz.org/).
+The best api to do so is undeniably [Musicbrainz][mb].
 This is a result of them being a website with a large Database spanning over all Genres.

 ### Musicbrainz

 ![Musicbrainz Data Scheme](https://wiki.musicbrainz.org/-/images/9/9e/pymb3-model-core.png)

-To fetch from [Musicbrainz](musicbrainz.org/) we first have to know what to fetch.
+To fetch from [Musicbrainz][mb] we first have to know what to fetch.
 A good start is to get an input querry, which can be just put into the MB-Api.
 It then returns a list of possible artists, releases and recordings.

 If the following chosen element is an artist, its discography + a couple tracks are printed, if a release is chosen, the artists + tracklist + release is outputted, If a track is chosen its artists and releases are shown.